2014 Pilger tornado family: Episode narrative

+Event narrative

 The morning of June 16 was marked only by isolated storms in the Nebraska area with only marginal severe weather.
 Beginning at around 0800 UTC, however, favorable conditions for severe weather, particularly for large hail, began to build across central Nebraska.
 Moisture from the Gulf of Mexico began to make its way into southern Nebraska and over Kansas, raising dew points over the region.
 In addition, the prevalence of altocumulus castellanus clouds was an indicator of additional severe weather later in the day.
 The flow of moisture into the region was further enhanced by an eastward progressing warm front, and at 0600 UTC on June 16, the SPC once again issued a slight risk for severe weather for the eastern halves of South Dakota, Nebraska, and extending eastward into the western Great Lakes region.
 This was followed shortly after by the day's first severe thunderstorm watch, issued for primarily eastern Nebraska in response to a developing line of supercells.
 An hour later, the SPC upgraded some areas previously under a slight risk for severe weather to a moderate risk as a result of continuously increasing moisture content and CAPE in the atmosphere.
 At 1613 UTC, the SPC issued the first of three public severe weather outlooks for the day, covering a region centered on Sioux City, Iowa.
 A Particularly Dangerous Situation tornado watch was issued later that afternoon.